- Difficulty Intermediate

 While the trail has less elevation gain compared to many North Shore trails, the route itself is quite rugged with lots of roots, slippery creek crossings, muddy hills, and numerous fallen trees to climb over or under.
 Pay extra attention to the trail markers as it can be easy to lose the trail in some sections where there is a lot of deadfall.

-From the metal gate next to the outhouses (and soon to be new parking lot in late Spring of 2015), walk about 10 meters beyond the gate and go right, heading down into the forest to the hiking trail.
-Go left and follow the trail as it stays parallel to the Old Grouse Mountain Highway for the first section.
+From the parking lot, walk to the far end and head down into the forest to the hiking trail.
+Follow the trail as it stays parallel to the Old Grouse Mountain Highway for the first section.
 At the junction, go straight and within the next 15 meters, go right at the second junction staying on the Big Cedar Trail.
 Continue along the trail as it crosses a nice wooden bridge as you begin to leave the mountain bikers behind.

 The trail continues along the route, quickly coming to the first creek crossing.
 Be careful as you make your way down the slippery section into the creek bed before crossing and climbing up the other side.
 Continue along the trail as it passes through the forest and gradually descends along the rocky path.
 Through the entire route to Kennedy Falls, you will notice plenty of evidence of logging operations including some metal tools and lots of wooden cross ties along the path that were used to help bring the logs out of the forest.

 After about 1 hour and 30 minutes, you reach the enormous tree known as the Big Cedar Tree.
 It's one of the only trees not to be logged in the area and is supposedly about 600-years old, giving a good idea of what the forest would have looked like had it not been logged.